Chapter 6: modern Vulkan

 C.1.
 Shader objects

-To enable this extension, we must both enable the VK_EXT_SHADER_OBJECT_EXTENSION_NAME device extension (through VkDeviceCreateInfo's ppEnabledExtensionNames field) and pass a VkPhysicalDeviceShaderObjectFeaturesEXT structure with shaderObject set to VK_TRUE (through VkDeviceCreateInfo's pNext chain).
+To use shader objects, we must both enable the VK_EXT_SHADER_OBJECT_EXTENSION_NAME device extension (through VkDeviceCreateInfo's ppEnabledExtensionNames field) and pass a VkPhysicalDeviceShaderObjectFeaturesEXT structure with shaderObject set to VK_TRUE (through its pNext chain).

-To link shader objects, we just set the VK_SHADER_CREATE_LINK_STAGE_BIT_EXT flag in the VkShaderCreateInfoEXT objects representing a logical sequence of stages.
-We can define as many unlinked shader objects as we want in a call to vkCreateShadersEXT, but we can link at most one such sequence of stages; there are complex restrictions to the function when creating a mix of linked and unlinked shader objects in a single call — using one call for linking each sequence of shaders and another one for all the unlinked ones seems to be the easiest way around.
+To link shader objects, we just set the VK_SHADER_CREATE_LINK_STAGE_BIT_EXT flag in the targeted VkShaderCreateInfoEXT objects of the vkCreateShadersEXT.
+A single call to this function can link together a single sequence of stages (as in, the stages need to actually follow each other in the graphics pipeline).
+We can define as many unlinked shader objects as we want to in a single call.
+We can even create a mixture of linked and unlinked shader objects through the same call, although, since complex restrictions apply in this setting, using one call for linking each sequence of shaders and another one for all the unlinked ones is safer.

 We bind shader objects via vkCmdBindShadersEXT.
 We can bind linked and unlinked objects alike, although we should not expect optimal performance for the latter.
-When using linked shader objects, we must make sure that we bind every one present in the link sequence.
+When using a linked shader object, we must also bind each and every shader that it was linked to.
 Bound shaders are used by the following compute/draw calls.

-In addition to the shader objects, we also need to provide the state information that was originally passed in the pipeline object.
+In addition to the shader objects, we must provide any additional state information that was originally passed in the pipeline object.
 We now consider all of this state dynamic and we set it using the appropriate functions, as described in the spec.
 Launching an operation on the GPU before all the required state has been bound is an error.

 C.2.
 Graphics pipeline libraries

-To create one or several such parts (creating several parts at once does not link them), we use vkCreateGraphicsPipelines the usual way, except that we only provide the information relevant to the part we want to create, which we name explicitly in a VkGraphicsPipelineLibraryCreateInfoEXT structure that we provide via VkGraphicsPipelineCreateInfo's pNext field.
-If we want to be able to optimize the result of the linking operation for our pipeline parts, we should ask Vulkan to keep additional information about all of them using the VK_PIPELINE_CREATE_RETAIN_LINK_TIME_OPTIMIZATION_INFO_BIT_EXT flag.
+To build such pipeline parts/libraries, we use vkCreateGraphicsPipelines the usual way, except that we only provide the information relevant to the parts we are actually creating.
+We specify which ones these are explicitly, via a VkGraphicsPipelineLibraryCreateInfoEXT structure we store in VkGraphicsPipelineCreateInfo's pNext chain.
+Note that creating several parts in a single call does not link them together.
+If we want to be able to optimize the result of the linking operation for our pipeline parts later, we should ask Vulkan to keep additional information about all of them using the VK_PIPELINE_CREATE_RETAIN_LINK_TIME_OPTIMIZATION_INFO_BIT_EXT flag.

 The graphics pipelines library extension deprecates vkCreateShaderModule.
-Instead of using this function, we should just pass our VkShaderModuleCreateInfo directly through VkPipelineShaderStageCreateInfo's pNext field.
+We should just pass our VkShaderModuleCreateInfo directly through VkPipelineShaderStageCreateInfo's pNext field instead.

-To link all parts together, we use a VkPipelineLibraryCreateInfoKHR that we provide to VkGraphicsPipelineCreateInfo via its pNext field.
-We can (and usually should) provide the VK_PIPELINE_CREATE_LINK_TIME_OPTIMIZATION_BIT_EXT to ensure that Vulkan fully optimizes the resulting pipeline.
-A technique that we could use here is to use an unoptimized pipeline while waiting for the optimized version to get compiled in the background.
+To link all parts together, we use a VkPipelineLibraryCreateInfoKHR that we pass via VkGraphicsPipelineCreateInfo's pNext chain.
+We can (and usually should) enable the VK_PIPELINE_CREATE_LINK_TIME_OPTIMIZATION_BIT_EXT flag to ensure that Vulkan fully optimizes the resulting pipeline.
+Using an unoptimized pipeline while waiting for the optimized version of it to be ready makes sense in some contexts.

-If two different pipeline parts access different sets, the compiler may end up doing funky descriptor sets aliasing as it does not have a global view anymore.
+If two different pipeline parts access different sets, the compiler may end up doing funky descriptor sets aliasing as it does not have a global view.
 For instance, if the vertex and the fragment shader use distinct sets, the driver may only remember that the fragment shader uses one set and that the vertex fragment only uses one set as well.
-The fact that these sets are distinct can get lost along the way.
+Critically, the fact that these sets are distinct can get lost along the way.
 We can use the VK_PIPELINE_LAYOUT_CREATE_INDEPENDENT_SETS_BIT_EXT flag for pipeline layouts to tell the compiler to be extra careful about this.

 D. Synchronization